SaaSWorksInc/saasworks-interview/AI-interview.md

 ## Database Details

 We are using DuckDB in this exercise.
-DuckDB is a SQL database that is designed to be embedded in other applications.
+DuckDB is an mbeddable database like SQLLite however it's highly scalable and runs in memory for OLAP/Analytics.
 It is a great tool for data exploration and analysis, and is also a great tool for testing and development.

 You can read more about it here: https://duckdb.org/.